• Skip to primary navigation

 Cashew milk is perfect for every day whether you’re dairy free or reducing dairy in your diet.
 Cashew milk can be used like dairy milk in many recipes.
 Depending on how much you dilute the cashews will depend on the recipe you’re using them in.
 Here are some ideas to get you started:

 • Sweet or Savory: For savory cooking, I use it as is without any inclusions (cinnamon, vanilla…) and same for most baking.
-However if enjoying it simply with Maple Pecan Granola or Sourdough Cookies, for example, I typically add dates or maple, cinnamon and vanilla.
+However, if enjoying it simply in Classic Sourdough Pancakes or with Maple Pecan Granola or Sourdough Cookies, for example, I typically add dates or maple, cinnamon and vanilla.

 • For baking, I dilute it, adding an additional cup of water to the full recipe.
 Or within a recipe use half cashew milk, half water.
 It yields the consistency about 2% milk.